 Disclosure of Personal Information

 The Australian Privacy Principles outline the situations in which an organisation can disclose personal information to a third party.
 As a general rule, CISaustralia will not use or disclose personal information unless it is reasonably necessary and/or the person about whom the information relates is aware of, or has consented to, the use or disclosure of their information.
 Personal information may be disclosed where an individual has consented to the disclosure.
 A common example is where students permit the release of information to their agent or parents.
 In addition, information may be disclosed in situations where individuals have been informed of the usual practice of disclosure.

-CISaustralia will routinely share personal information with the students home and host university or program and also with our travel partner STA Travel.
+CISaustralia will routinely share personal information with the student’s home and host university or program and with any approved CISaustralia travel partner.

 Some common examples of this are:

 - The transfer of student details to facilitate a placement in a program or reserve accommodation.